Swap Mr Whippy for These Soft Serve Ice Creams

 Soft & Swirly

-This year Sam Lowry and Farah Kezou have moved their soft serve venture, Soft & Swirly, to The Deli Downstairs in Victoria Park Village.
-The flavours are as creative as ever, with the likes of lemon, honey & cardamom; strawberry & basil; and salted black sesame on rotation.
+This year Sam Lowry and Farah Kezou have moved their soft serve venture, Soft & Swirly, to e5 Bakehouse in London Fields.
+The flavours are as creative as ever, with the likes of salted black sesame; malted milk and vanilla; watermelon and raspberry sorbet; and Greek olive oil on rotation.

 Rosslyn Coffee